wilburluce/ng-component-ideas/README.md

 ### Some Best Practices for Angular Components
 After working with Angular components for a while, I found a couple of things that nagged at me for a better approach:
 1) Managing rxjs subscriptions - the need to unsubscribe from observables with potential for memory leaks.
-I found in most cases, I can let the async pipe handle subscribing and unsubscribing for me.
+I found in most cases, I can let the [https://angular.io/api/common/AsyncPipe#description](async pipe) handle subscribing and unsubscribing for me.
 2) Writing components that only render when necessary.
 Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.
 When I first looked at the OnPush change detection strategy it looked like going from big guard rails to no guard rails.
-But after digging deeper, I discovered my approach for managing subscriptions (the async pipe) could also assist with OnPush change detection.
+But after digging deeper, I discovered my go-to approach for managing subscriptions (the async pipe) could also assist with OnPush change detection.

 This approach should give you the following benefits:
 1) Avoid subscribes and related cleanup in the component typescript - avoid the repetive chore of unsubscribe and potential source of memory leaks/runaway observables